-The Organisation holds FSC Chain of Custody and FSC Controlled wood certificate TT-COC-004922 and TT-CW-004922.
+The Organisation holds FSC Chain of Custody and FSC Controlled wood certificate TT-COC-004922 and TT-CW-004922 and SBP chain of custody is based on FSC CoC system.
 Certificate covers both FSC certification as well as FSC Controlled wood certification and controlled wood verification system for feedstock originating from Latvia.

-Since the SBP assessment last year The Organisation obtained single Chain of Custody PEFC certificate number TT-PEFC-COC71.
+In additional to this BP holds single Chain of Custody PEFC certificate number TT-PEFC-COC71.

-During the audit period organisation switched to use of FSC credit system only..
+Organisation is using for the pellet production...
 FSC Credit system is used for materials received as FSC certified, FSC Controlled wood and feedstock verified according to the Organisation's own Controlled wood verification system.
-Eventhought FSC Controlled Wood verification programm for Latvia is included into the FSC Controlled Wood certificate scope, from the beginning of year 2016 company was sourcing FSC/ PEFC certified and Controlled Wood only.
+Eventhought FSC Controlled Wood verification programm for Latvia is included into the FSC Controlled Wood certificate scope, since the beginning of year 2016 company was sourcing FSC/ PEFC certified and Controlled Wood only.